pkardas/notes/books/refactoring.md

 REPLACE FUNCTION WITH COMMAND - There are times when it is useful to encapsulate a function into its now object (command object / command).
 Such an object is mostly built around a single method, whose request and execution is the purpose of the object.
 A command offers a greater flexibility for the control and expression of a function than the plain function mechanism.
 Commands can have operations such as `undo`.
 There are good reasons to use commands, but do not forget that this flexibility comes at a price paid in complexity.

 REPLACE COMMAND WITH FUNCTION - (inverse of *Replace Function with Command*) - Command object provide a powerful mechanism for handling complex computations.
 Most fo the time, you just want to invoke a function and have it to do its thing.
 If the function isn't too complex, then a command object is more trouble than its worth and should be turned into a regular function.

+## Chapter 12: Dealing with Inheritance

+Inheritance is a very useful and easy to misuse mechanism.

+PULL UP METHOD - form of removing duplication (duplication is bad because there is risk that an alteration to one copy will not be made to the other).
+Pulling method up means putting method in a parent class.

+PULL UP CONSTRUCTOR BODY - Common constructor behaviour should reside in the superclass.

+PUSH DOWN METHOD - (inverse of *Pull Up Method*).
+If a method is only relevant to some one subclass (or a small proportion of subclasses), removing it from the superclass and putting it only on the subclass makes that clearer.
+You can only do this refactoring if the caller knows it is working with a particular subclass - otherwise, use *Replace Conditional with Polymorphism* with some placebo behaviour on the superclass.

+PUSH DOWN FIELD - If a field is only used by one subclass (or a small proportion of subclasses), move it to those subclasses.

+REPLACE TYPE CODE WITH SUBCLASS - Instead of using *flag* in the object indicating type of the class (eg. `Employe(engineer)`) create specialised superclass.

+REMOVE SUBCLASS - (inverse of *Replace Type Code with Subclasses*).
+Subclasses are useful, but as software system evolves, subclasses can lose their value.
+A subclass that does too little incurs a cost in understanding that is no longer worthwhile.
+When that time, it is best to remove to remove the subclass, replacing it with a field on its superclass.

+EXTRACT SUPERCLASS - If you see 2 classes doing similar things, you can take advantage of the basic mechanism of inheritance to pull their similarities together into a superclass.

+COLLAPSE HIERARCHY - When refactoring a class hierarchy, you can often pull and push features around.
+As the hierarchy evolves, you can find that a class and its parent are no longer different enough to be worth keeping separate.
+At this point you can merge them together.

+REPLACE SUBCLASS WITH DELEGATE - Instead of subclassing objects you can create separate, independent entity.
+There is a popular principle: "*Favour object composition over class inheritance*", however it doesn't mean "*inheritance is considered harmful*".
+Inheritance is a valuable mechanism that does the job most of the time without problems.
+So reach for inheritance first, and move for delegation when it starts to rub badly.

+REPLACE SUPERCLASS WITH DELEGATE - Subclassing can be done in a way that leads to confusion and complication.
+One of classing example is mis-inheritance from the early days of objects was making a stack be a subclass of a list.
+The idea was to reuse list's data storage and operations, however many additional, not applicable methods were available to the stack.
+A better approach is to make the list a field of the stack and delegate the necessary operations to it.